 Melomakarona cookies, along with kourabiedes, are the essential Greek Christmas treat.
-From December, virtually every bakery across the country comes alive with the scent of nutmeg and smell of homemade, honey-glazed melomakarona.
+From December, virtually every bakery across the country comes alive with the scent of nutmeg and the smell of homemade, honey-glazed melomakarona.

 These little biscuits are small and oval-shaped.
-They are made with flour and semolina and flavoured with oranges, orange zest, cinnamon, cloves, and brandy.
+They are made with flour and semolina, and flavoured with oranges, orange zest, cinnamon, cloves, and brandy.